Room Homepage with CSS Transitions and JS (GSAP) Animations

 So let's say your window was 500px width, you open the navbar menu, then you expand the window passed the navbar menu limit (where the hamburger menu should disappear).
 How did you get the navbar to close automatically?
 I don't think I saw an event listener on window resize.

-1@ApplePieGiraffePosted almost 4 years ago@kvncnls
+1@ApplePieGiraffePosted about 4 years ago@kvncnls

 Hey, kvncnls!